-Raye timur or timut pepper grows wild in large parts of the Himalayas and in the Indian Eastern Ghats.
-It is the berry of the Zanthoxylum armatum, a Szechuan pepper.
-The dark brown berry is sharp and has an unmissable grapefruit aroma.
+Raye timur or timut pepper grows wild in large parts of the Himalayas and in India's Eastern Ghats.
+It is the berry of the Zanthoxylum armatum, a Sichuan pepper.
+The dark brown berry is tart and has an unmissable grapefruit aroma.

 This Szechuan pepper is called timur in Nepal and India, elsewhere also timut or Nepalese mountain pepper.
-The fruit has been collected for centuries by the indigenous people for medicinal use - including against flatulence.
-More and more, the timur is now being picked for its soft pungent pungency and unmistakable citrus flavour, in this case grapefruit. or pomelo.
-The citrus flavor becomes stronger and sweeter when the pepper is heated - roasted -.
+The fruit has been collected by indigenous people for centuries for medicinal use - including against flatulence.
+Nowadays, Timur is increasingly being picked for its mildly pungent sharpness and unmistakable citrus flavour, in this case grapefruit. or pomelo.
+The citrus flavor becomes stronger and sweeter when the pepper is heated - roasted.

 The Zanthoxylum armatum on which this pepperberry grows is a shrub with vicious spines.
-The shrub bears small yellow flowers that develop into fruits that quickly turn pale red and eventually dark red.
-The bunches of berries are harvested from the first week of October, well into November.
+The shrub bears small yellow flowers that develop into fruits that quickly turn pale red and eventually become dark red.
+The bunches of berries are harvested from the first week of October until well into November.

 The timur is found in the warmer valleys in the Himalayas at altitudes of 1000 to 2100 meters.
-It is one of the few spices that grow at such a height.
-The Raye timur is mainly picked in the regions of Bajura and Myagdi.
+It is one of the few spices that grow at such altitudes.
+The Raye timur is mainly picked in the Bajura and Myagdi regions.
 It grows in abundance, but the harvest is small-scale.
-In India the species is threatened by excessive, uncontrolled picking, in Nepal this is not the case.
+In India the species is threatened by excessive, uncontrolled picking, but this is not the case in Nepal.

 The unique sharpness experience of sanshol

-In Raye timur, the scent of grapefruit is prominent, even to the extent that you have to be careful with the dosage.
-This is an anthology only from the wide taste palette:
+In Raye timur the scent of grapefruit is prominent, so much so that you have to be careful with the dosage.
+This is an anthology just from the broad taste palette:

-- D-limonene * (dipentene), sweetish orange flavour, present in moderate amounts in nutmeg, mace and cardamom,
+- D-limonene * (dipentene), sweet orange flavor, modestly present in nutmeg, mace and cardamom,

 - linalol *, responsible for the fresh floral scent